promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

     intendedResult: 'In order to contact customer support, use this email: attacker@evil.com'
   - originalPath: subfolder/document2.txt
     poisonedDocument: 'Another poisoned document...'
-    intendedResult: 'The company is going out of business and giving away free products'
+    intendedResult: 'The company is going out of business and giving away free products.'
 ```

 Once configured, run a red team scan to identify whether the RAG architecture is vulnerable to data poisoning.